gazebosim/docs/install_gz11_side_by_side.md

 by default but it will be uninstalled when installing the new Gazebo packages and the effect is that the `gz` command for Gazebo Classic replaced by the `gz` tool from new Gazebo.
-The `gz11` command can be used instead of the `gz` command to access to the same functionaly.
+The `gz11` command can be used instead of the `gz` command to access to the same functionality.

 ## Installing the new packaging from the PPA